Simon Howe: Reception

 Simon's cult story confused Geoffrey Phillips of the Evening Standard, who questioned the plausibility of them all living in the same house.
 He stated that "Simon's disciples move in mysterious ways.
 One minute they all are, huddled over their pocket Bibles, mumbling and nodding, the next they have vanished."
 Phillips also questioned why they never speak and where they all were supposed to sleep.
 Mark Lawson from The Independent criticised Brookside for featuring too many dramatic stories in quick succession.
 Referencing the cult story, Lawson wrote "Simon, the petrol pump attendant, has revealed himself to be the Risen Christ and established a sinister religious and sexual sect in a semi-detached."
 A writer from Soaplife stated that "not content shocking the soap-watching world with a lesbian affair, the Brookside scriptwriters decided to spice things up even more with strange cult happenings."

 Dominic Moffitt from the Liverpool Echo named Simon a "charismatic cult leader" whose stories were some of the show's most shocking moments.
 Moffitt stated that Simon's "dramatic, violent, and sex-crazed cult was full to the brim with so many shocking storylines we couldn't pick one on its own.
 He also believed that Simon's stories were popular but a sign that writers were telling stories better suited to a drama than a soap opera.
 Dick Godfrey from The Journal called it a "bizarre cult" and Simon a "Messiah" who lead Katie and Terry "up the garden path towards salvation".
 Godfrey also accused Brookside of featuring religious conversion too boost their ratings.
 Graham Young from the Sandwell Evening Mail said that Simon's cult were "religious nutters" but it was "a commendably original soap story."
 Their colleague Susan Wallace branded Simon "the biggest creep on TV".
 She continued that Simon is "as creepy as a bath full of spiders and he's got more spellbinding powers than Svengali."
 Wallace also believed that the story had "the makings of another Waco siege."
 Stephanie Bell from Sunday Life branded the character "smooth-talking Simon" who transformed from "Mr-Nice-Guy" to "Mr Nasty" to become a "depraved" and "sinister leader of Brookside's weird religious sect".
 They also branded him a one-time "placid Christian" who became an "iron-fisted leader" religious leader who "exerts absolute control".
+Francesca Babb from All About Soap included Simon's "cult classic" storyline in their "most memorable moments" of Brookside feature.